 Arriving at Red Rock Canyon

-After paying your entry fee ($7 in 2018) at the fee station, you will enter the scenic loop drive.
+After paying your entry fee ($15 per car) at the fee station, you will enter the scenic loop drive.
 This one-way loop takes you past all of the trailheads and viewpoints in the park.
 Make sure you know which stop you need because if you drive past it, you will have to drive the entire loop to get back to that place.

 There are 26 hiking trails to choose from at Red Rock Canyon.
 So how do you decide which ones to do?